wilsonfsouza/happy-frontend-web/README.md

 ---

-## 💪 How to sssssss to this project
+## 💪 How to contribute to this project

 1. **Fork** the project.
 2. Start a new branch with your changes: `git checkout -b my-new-feature`